bhokin/JasminRiceSale/README.md

 # JasminRiceSale

-This application is showing the sales list of jasmine rice.
+This application is allowed the user to buy jasmine rice and shows the sales list of jasmine rice.

 ## Create database from schema and import data